Nuclear waste disposal in West Cumbria

 Papers and slideshows by David Smythe

-These are all in pdf form, in chronological order:
+These are all in pdf form, in reverse chronological order.

 Unsuitability of the Eskdale Granite as a host rock for high- and intermediate-level nuclear waste (October 2011).
 This paper refutes in detail Dr Dearlove's suggestion that the Eskdale granite could also be considered as a potential host rock.